Data Types [01]: Python Built-In Types

 - Using a pair of square brackets to denote the empty list:

-- Using square brackets, separating items with commas:
+a,or(a,) - Separating items with commas:

 - Using a pair of parentheses to denote the empty tuple: